rundeck/docs/docs/manual/user-management/user-classes.md

 ### Default Class Assignment

 By default users are assigned to the Full User class.
 This is configurable for OnPrem installations if customers would like to assign a different class by adding the following entry to the Configuration Management UI.
-This is not available in the Cloud offering.

 ```
 rundeck.license.entitlements.userClass.autoAssignUserClass